Ali Tareen-led Multan consortium wins franchise rights for sixth PSL team

 On November 10, the PCB terminated the agreement which gave franchise rights of Multan Sultans PSL team to the Schon Group due to their inability to meet the financial obligations under the PSL agreement.

-Following this, PCB invited interested bidders for the sale of the sixth team.
-Though a good response was received from different bidders for the sixth team, only two could qualify for the decisive stage, a Pakistan Cricket Board official had said earlier.
+Following this, PCB invited interested bidders for the sale of the team.
+Though a good response was received from different bidders, only two could qualify for the decisive stage, a Pakistan Cricket Board official had said earlier.

 The 2019 edition of the PSL tournament will kick off with an opening ceremony and match in Dubai on February 14.